Aspire for Visual Studio Code

 }

-When you hit F5, the extension builds the apphost, starts all the resources (services, containers, databases) in the right order, hooks up debuggers based on each service's language, and opens the dashboard.
+When you hit F5, the extension builds the apphost, starts all the resources (services, containers, databases) in the right order, hooks up debuggers based on each service's language, and prints the dashboard URL.

 You can also right-click an apphost.cs, apphost.ts, or apphost.js file in the Explorer and pick Run Aspire apphost or Debug Aspire apphost.